 I married in 2003, a year after my mission, at the age of 30.
-I would probably had stayed single all my life if not for the teachings of the Church and advice of leaders to marry and get sealed in the temple.
-That girl basically chose me and I followed the game.
+I would probably have stayed single all my life, if not for the teachings of the Church and advice of leaders to marry and get sealed in the temple.

 In August of 2004, our twin boys were born: Kristofers and Rimants.
 That was something challenging to us — to take care of two little ones at the same time.
 But I liked being a father and a provider for my family.
 Then, in December of 2006, the third son Olivers was born.
 That added to our joy but also there was much more to do in caring for the boys.

-Then, in December of 2008, my wife suddenly left me with our 3 children and moved to Germany where she had found another man.
+Then, in December of 2008, my wife suddenly left me with our three children and moved to Germany where she had found another man.

 That was quite a shock for me but I didn’t grieve much for my wife.
-I was more shocked about the fact that I have to be a single father and care for 3 little children (Olivers was barely 2 years old at that time).
+I was more shocked about the fact that I had to be a single father and care for three little children (Olivers was barely two years old at that time).
 Somehow, I was able to take care of them with the help of babysitters and extended family.

-We had some good times together: we went to swimming pool once in a while, we lived 2 summers in a tent which was fun.
-I was very busy but happy.
+We had some good times together: we went to the swimming pool once in a while; we lived two summers in a tent, which was fun.
+I was very busy, but happy.
 I haven’t felt overly depressed.
 I have not forced my children to do any sports or anything of sorts, I let them do what they want.

 Our divorce was finalized in 2009 and I stayed single till 2014 when I married again.
-In 2013 I gave custody of Olivers to his mother in Germany.
+In 2013, I gave custody of Olivers to his mother in Germany.
 Now Olivers lives in Germany and speaks very little Latvian.
-He is a nice and smart kid, I miss him but probably not too much because of the knowledge provided by the MWAW.
+I miss him but probably not too much because of the knowledge provided by the MWAW.
 Actually, I have never gotten too attached to people in my life.
-From experience I know that we come and go …
+From experience, I know that we come and go …

-In 2014 I married again.
-My wife was a kindergarten teacher for Olivers, that’s how we met.
+In 2014, I married again.
+My wife was a kindergarten teacher for Olivers; that’s how we met.
 I needed some help in raising my children, and she has helped me a lot.
-We have a son Lehijs, he was born in December, 2015.
-We have quite different personalities and desires for happiness but we still live together.
+We have a son Lehijs; he was born in December, 2015.

-I have found the Work in the autumn of 2012 as I was searching the internet something about the Church, about the problems of Mormonism.
-I found this YouTube video: https://www.youtube.com/watch?v=4ac_fLUHiBw The part about the Sealed Portion of the Book of Mormon (about 31:28) got my attention and I further searched the internet and found the MWAW website, books and other information.
-On the same day I did order some books.
-Surprisingly those books were delivered to my door in a few days.
+I found the Work in the autumn of 2012 as I was searching the internet for something about the Church, about the problems of Mormonism.
+I found this YouTube video: https://www.youtube.com/watch?v=4ac_fLUHiBw.
+The part about The Sealed Portion of the Book of Mormon (about 31:28) got my attention and I further searched the internet and found the MWAW website, books, and other information.
+On the same day, I ordered some books.
+Surprisingly, those books were delivered to my door in a few days.

-Well, from the very beginning it seemed to me that the most crucial information is about solving poverty and inequality.
-Therefore, The Human Reality book did stand out as a book which contains the simple solutions now outlined in the Humanity Party’s plan.
-Also, this book seemed to be almost non-religious and therefore for more people to be read and accept (according to my understanding at that time).
+Well, from the very beginning, it seemed to me that the most crucial information is about solving poverty and inequality.
+Therefore, Human Reality stood out as a book which contains the simple solutions now outlined in The Humanity Party®’s plan.
+Also, this book seemed to be almost non-religious and, therefore, for more people to read and accept (according to my understanding at that time).

-Well, all the books of the MWAW are great and serve their specific purpose to get the Real Truth through the filters of the prejudicial minds and hardened hearts.
-And these additional writings, broadcasts presented through the websites (realilluminati.org;
+Well, all the books of the MWAW are great and serve their specific purpose to get the Real Truth® through the filters of the prejudicial minds and hardened hearts.
+And these additional writings and broadcasts presented through the websites (realilluminati.org;

 humanityparty.com) … I just marvel and wonder.